 Yes, I don’t think I’ve noticed anything that has deviated from my initial perception of the programme.

 EACH YEAR, YOU HAVE THE OPPORTUNITY TO CARRY OUT INTERNSHIPS OF VARYING LENGTHS, UNDERTAKE GROUP PROJECTS AND EVEN HEAD ABROAD… FOR EACH YEAR OF THE PROGRAMME, TELL US ABOUT AN EXPERIENCE THAT YOU WOULD LIKE TO SHARE AND MAYBE ABOUT WHAT YOU HAVE PLANNED FOR THE COMING YEAR/YEARS.

 At the beginning of Year 1, after our first semester, we had the opportunity to do a one-month sales internship, the aim being to put into practice the techniques we had studied during that particular semester of the programme i.e. sales techniques.
 I was able to do my internship at Décathlon, in Puilboreau, in the ‘outdoor pursuits’ department.
 I loved this internship and was able to put the sales techniques I had learnt into good use.
 I was part of a team of 5, working different shifts.
 What I really enjoyed was the atmosphere in the store.
 As you may have noticed in this store, a sporty ambiance and good humour are evident within the sales teams.
 This was the perfect environment for me to feel at ease and face the Christmas sales period which, in Decathlon, is not necessarily synonymous with rest or relaxation.
 This internship really taught me a lot and enabled me to take on responsibilities.
-At the end of it, I was offered a student employment contract.
+At the end of it, I was offered a student Professional training contract.